 Emailing the HSR Manager of Operations ensures the operators good work is noted in their file, and properly recognized.

-(Technically, one is to submit complements for good service to HSR’s Customer Service department.
-However, doing requires waiting on hold to speak to an unhelpful bureaucrat, and much like everything HSR bureaucracy, nothing happens.)
+(Technically, one is to submit compliments for good service to HSR’s Customer Service department.
+However, doing so requires waiting on hold to speak to an unhelpful bureaucrat, and much like everything HSR bureaucracy, nothing happens.)

 Today’s compliment is straight forward: